Small Soldiers: Box office

+Critical response

-On Rotten Tomatoes, 48% of 46 surveyed critics gave the film a positive review; the average score is of 6.1/10.
-The critical consensus states, "Small Soldiers has plenty of visual razzle-dazzle, but the rote story proves disappointingly deficient in director Joe Dante's trademark anarchic spirit."
+On review aggregator Rotten Tomatoes, Small Soldiers has an approval rating of 52% based on 52 reviews, with an average rating of 6.10/10.
+The site's critical consensus reads, "Small Soldiers has plenty of visual razzle-dazzle, but the rote story proves disappointingly deficient in director Joe Dante's trademark anarchic spirit."
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

-Siskel & Ebert gave it Two Thumbs Down.
-Roger Ebert gave the film 2.5 out of 4 stars, saying: "The toys are presented as individuals who can think for themselves, and there are believable heroes and villains among them.
+Siskel & Ebert gave it Two Thumbs Down on their syndicated TV show.
+In his print review for The Chicago Sun-Times, Roger Ebert gave the film 2.5 out of 4 stars, saying the core concept was interesting and the effects were exceptionally good, but he was bothered by the fact Small Soldiers was essentially a violent action movie disguised as a family film: "The toys are presented as individuals who can think for themselves [...]
 For smaller children, this could be a terrifying experience."
-Caroline Westbrook of Empire Magazine gave the film 3 out of 5 stars and said: "It's Gremlins with toy soldiers, except not quite as dark or funny."
+Caroline Westbrook of Empire gave the film 3 out of 5 stars and said: "It's Gremlins with toy soldiers, except not quite as dark or funny."

-The film grossed $55.2 million in the United States and Canada and $87.5 million worldwide.

 Lawsuit

-Filmmaker Gregory P. Grant filed suit against Steven Spielberg, DreamWorks and Universal Pictures for copying his film Ode to GI Joe, which played at film festivals and earned him a Student Academy Award.

-In other media
+In 2000, filmmaker Gregory P. Grant filed a suit against Steven Spielberg, DreamWorks Pictures and Universal Pictures, alleging that they had infringed on the copyright of his 1990 short film Ode to GI Joe.
+Grant claimed that he had met with Amblin Entertainment in 1991 to discuss the potential to expand his short film into a full feature.
+The project went as far as commissioning a treatment from Grant and a 16mm copy of the short film at Spielberg's request but, according to Grant, Amblin dropped the project.
+However, Grant added that Amblin pushed another film, at the time titled Toy Soldiers, into development nearly a month after Grant's project was passed on.
+Grant's attorneys stressed that several scenes and ideas from Small Soldiers were too similar and taken outright from Grant's short film and treatment.

 Merchandise

 A soundtrack containing classic rock blended with hip hop was released on July 7, 1998, by DreamWorks Records.
 It peaked at 103 on the Billboard 200.
 The film score was composed and conducted by veteran composer Jerry Goldsmith.
 In addition, a video game based on the film was developed by DreamWorks Interactive and released by Electronic Arts on September 30, 1998.
 Kenner Products (a subsidiary of Hasbro) produced a line of toys, which featured the Gorgonites and the Commando Elite.

-Burger King teamed up with the film to promote their new product, the Rodeo Burger.
-They created a line of kids' meal toys tied to the film.
-They were met with some controversy after the film received a PG-13 rating from the Motion Picture Association of America (MPAA).
-Burger King executives claimed this caught the company by surprise as they were led to believe the film would receive no higher than a PG rating.
-According to Joe Dante, the MPAA gave the film a PG-13 rating due to the scene in which the Commando Elite put drugs in Phil and Marion's drink.
-While the pamphlet accompanying the toys included the disclaimer "While toys are suitable for children of all ages, the movie Small Soldiers may contain material that is inappropriate for younger children," some restaurants accepted an exchange for Mr. Potato Head toys.
+The 2020 shooter game Hypercharge: Unboxed, developed by Digital Cybercherries, drew inspiration from Small Soldiers.
+The development team conceived the game's idea while watching the movie on television.